 .
 Forms can be submitted online at sssbynais.org/parents

-.
+. **We have extended the deadline by one week.
 Will my application for financial assistance adversely affect my application to the School?

 No. Enrollment decisions and applications for financial aid are considered separately.
 Are non-tuition-related fees discounted for families receiving assistance?